Skip to main content

 (2) "Blind work expense (BWE)" has the same meaning as in rule 5160:1-3-03.2 of the Administrative Code.

-(4) "Countable resources", for the purpose of this rule, means those resources remaining after all exclusions have been applied.
+(4) "Countable resources," for the purpose of this rule, means those resources remaining after all exclusions have been applied.

 (5) "Family," for the purpose of this rule, means an individual, the individual's spouse, and dependent children living in the household of the individual.
 When an individual is younger than eighteen years of age, "family" also means the individual's parents.

-(6) "Impairment-related work expense (IRWE)" as defined in 20 C.F.R.
-404.1576 (as in effect October 1, 2023).
+(6) "Impairment-related work expense (IRWE)" has the same meaning as described in 20 C.F.R.
+404.1576 (as in effect October 1, 2024).

 (8) "Individual," for the purpose of this rule, means the applicant for or recipient of MBIWD.